 44 pages, staple-bound softcover, A5.
 Color cover, black-and-white interior.
 New.

-Korvu is an adventure setting inspired by Kelantanese boat-carving, Cambodian barges, and monsoons off the South China Sea.
-A rules-less, 44-page gazetteer filled with characters, court drama, and detailed black-and-white art.
-A founding myth of a maritime nation.
-Random encounter and magic-barge generators.
+Kraching is an adventure setting inspired by forest-adjacent life, Mah Meri woodworking, and the place of cats in contemporary Malaysian culture.
+A rules-less, 44-page gazetteer filled with characters, rural drama, and detailed black-and-white art.
+A sample of the mythic cycle of a regional god.
+Random encounter and magic-cat generators.